-· Improve Monitoring, Control & Surveillance (MCS) of foreign fishing vessels (FFV) activities in Tuvalu’s Fishery waters;
+- Enhancing MCS of foreign fishing vessels’ (FFV) activities in Tuvalu’s Fishery waters;

-· Improve collection and dissemination of Tuna fishing data to SPC and WCPFC;
+- Collecting and disseminating tuna data to SPC and WCPFC;

-· Promoting HRD plan through attending Internal and external capacity building courses to enhance staff’s capacity; and
+- Strengthening human resources through attending internal and external capacity building training courses to enhance staff’s capacity;

-Enforcement and Compliance activities require close collaboration with the Maritime Wing of the Tuvalu Police Department, Attorney-General’s Office and other Government agencies involved in maritime law enforcement.
-With the increase in donor funding at our disposal, there is an opportunity to meet the need to increase coverage of surface patrol operations to the EEZ to deter IUU activities.
-This will in turn address concerns of the EU on the lack of patrol and prosecution of illegal fishing activities in Tuvalu in recent years.
+Enforcement and Compliance activities require close collaboration with the Maritime Wing of the Tuvalu Police Department, the Attorney-General’s Office and other government agencies involved in maritime law enforcement.
+With the new Guardian-Class Patrol Boat from Australia’s Defence Program and with the FFA aerial surveillance program, together with the donor funding at our disposal, there is an opportunity to increase coverage of surface patrol operations in the EEZ to deter IUU activities.

-Several other activities, including participation in regional Surveillance operations, support to regional aerial surveillance over-flights, engagement in ship-rider programmes operated by QUAD (US, NZ, AUS & FR) Coastguard vessels, and transhipment monitoring in Funafuti lagoon will be carried out opportunistically but cannot be included in the work programme as dates are unknown at this stage.
+One of the key priority activities for the Oceanic Fisheries Division is the hosting of the PNA Observer Agency Workshop and the Regional Observer Coordinator Workshop (ROCW) 2020 in early February.
+Several other activities, including participation in regional Surveillance operations, support to regional aerial surveillance operations and over-flights, and engagement in ship-rider programmes operated by QUAD (US, NZ, AUS & FR) Navy or Coastguard vessels will be carried out opportunistically but cannot be included in the work programme as dates are unknown at this stage.